clarkeand/PokeHoops/readme.md

   score of every active (and teamed although there is a 'free agent team') NBA player.
 The inital project will include a searchable player database with team rosters, user login and a 'favorite player' button on each player's individual overview page.

- In this inital version we will use season stats since we are in the offeseason.
+ In this initial version we will use season stats since we are in the offseason.